 The mysterious Childs Restaurant Building, with its nautical-themed terra cotta decorations, has fascinated Coney Island visitors for years.
-Charles Denson 's film illustrates the structure's history and future.
-The Boardwalk landmark will reopen this summer as the Coney Island Amphitheater.
+Charles Denson's film illustrates the structure's history and future.
+The Boardwalk landmark will reopen in summer 2016 as the Coney Island Amphitheater.

 The Spook-A-Rama Cyclops has proven to be the most popular piece in the Coney Island: Visions of an American Dreamland show at the Brooklyn Museum.
 Endless photographs and comments about "Cy" have been posted online by art-lovers and Coney-lovers who've visited the show.
 When we loaned the Cyclops we hoped that people would realize that it was part of an operating amusement at Deno's Wonder Wheel Park.
 It's the only object in the Coney Island show that is actually from a currently operating amusement, although the signage at the show fails to mention that fact.
 Spook-A-Rama was completely rebuilt and restored after being seriously damaged by Hurricane Sandy and opens for the season on March 20.

 The Cyclops is an extremely fragile work of art that had to be carefully and skillfully packed for the four-city tour of the Coney Island show.
 The best art packers did an excellent job.
 It took nearly an entire day for the Artex craftsmen to build the massive crate for its road trip.
 After the Brooklyn Museum show closes on March 13th, the Cyclops travels to San Antonio, Texas where the tour ends in September.
 We look forward to our Cyclops centerpiece returning to the Coney Island History Project and Wonder Wheel Park in 2017!

 The Cyclops in front of Charles Denson's 1970s Spook-A-Rama photograph at the Brooklyn Museum.